-Some people report that there are risks associated with drinking alcohol before or after receiving the COVID-19 vaccine.
-Although alcohol does affect the immune system, there is no conclusive evidence of an interaction between alcohol and the vaccine.
+Some people report there are risks associated with drinking alcohol before or after receiving the COVID-19 vaccine.
+However, there is no conclusive evidence of an interaction between alcohol and the vaccine.

 Further, there is no official advice to avoid drinking alcohol after the COVID-19 vaccine.